cmarty02/CSM_customer_segmentation_model/README.md

 - Data Collection: Information about the types of oil products sold by customers and their weekly purchase quantities were collected.
 - Data Preprocessing: The collected data was processed and cleaned to ensure its quality and suitability for analysis.
 - Customer Segmentation: Python was used to perform customer segmentation based on their purchase patterns.
-- Visualization: Power BI was utilized to create visually appealing and informative visualizations to represent the segmented customer groups and their purchase behaviors.
 - Cross-selling Analysis: Based on the identified customer segments, the project may have performed an analysis to identify potential cross-selling opportunities between different categories of oil products.

 ## Repository Structure